mdeniz/marcus_bikes/README.md

 #### Cart page

 The cart page is accessible from the top of the header icon in the shape of a cart.
-This page is like this:
+This page looks like this:

 ![Cart with Item](doc/assets/cart_with_items.png)